lingui/js-lingui/website/docs/ref/macro.md

 `message` and `comment` are used in message catalogs only.

-`context` is used only for id generation and stripped from output.
+`context` is used only for generating ID and is stripped from the output.

 :::